 When a Warrant Isn't Necessary

-- A search is legal if the driver consents to the search.
-The consent must be voluntary, and it's a person's right not to consent to a search, even if the officer tries to make you believe otherwise.
+- A search is legal if the driver has consented to the search.
+The consent must be voluntary, and you have the right to refuse, even if the officer tries to make you believe otherwise.

 Plain View Doctrine

 The plain view doctrine is an exception to the warrant requirement for a search.
 This exception is just as it sounds: if an officer sees evidence out in the open, they can seize the contraband without a search warrant.